-If a an error or fault message appears on the instrument panel in Parking assist, there is a fault.
+If a an error or fault message appears on the instrument cluster in Park Assist, there is a fault.

 If the fault doesn't disappear before disconnecting the ignition, it will not be indicated next time the parking aid is connected.